 Pastoral Care programs and activities have been developed to meet the specific needs of the students at each stage of their development.
 These are delivered by the Mentors, Year Coordinators and External Speakers in order the girls are well equipped to embrace their futures with a sense of confidence, excitement and purpose.

-Specific pastoral care themes and focus areas for specific year groups are on the support and care page.
+Specific pastoral care themes and focus areas for specific year groups are on the student wellbeing program page.